oktadev/okta-blog/_source/_posts/2022-06-15-terraform-eks-microservices.md

 }
 ```

 You can uncomment the `backend` section above to save state in S3 instead of your local filesystem.
 This is recommended for production setup so that everyone in a team has the same state.
-This file defines configurable and local variables used across the workspace and it configures some of the providers used.
+This file defines configurable and local variables used across the workspace and configures some of the providers used.
 The Kubernetes provider is included in this file so the EKS module can complete successfully.
 Otherwise, it throws an error when creating `kubernetes_config_map.aws_auth`.
-The helm provider is used to install Kubernetes addons to the cluster.
+The helm provider is used to install Kubernetes add-ons to the cluster.

 ### Build the VPC

-Next up we need a VPC, subnets, route tables and all the other networking bits.
-We will use the `vpc` module from the [`terraform-aws-modules`](https://github.com/terraform-aws-modules) repository.
+Next up, you need a VPC, subnets, route tables, and other networking bits.
+You will use the `vpc` module from the [`terraform-aws-modules`](https://github.com/terraform-aws-modules) repository.
 This module is a wrapper around the AWS VPC module.
 It makes it easier to configure VPCs and all the other required networking resources.
 Create a file:

 ```bash
 touch vpc.tf